Fritzl case: Aftermath

 Lawyer Christoph Herbst, who represents Elisabeth and her family, said, "Fortunately, everything is going very well"; they spend their time answering hundreds of letters from all over the world.
 Felix, Kerstin and Stefan, brought up underground with their mother, have learned to swim.
 In August 2008, all of Elisabeth's children attended a four-day summer camp organised by firefighters, with 4,000 other young campers.
 The children, along with their mother, have made day trips, including swimming outings, where care was taken to keep them out of reach of the paparazzi and to protect their privacy.

 In March 2009, Elisabeth and her children were forced to move out of the family's hide-away home, and returned to the psychiatric clinic where medical staff had started trying to heal the family and unite the "upstairs" and "downstairs" siblings during the previous year.
-Elisabeth was reported to be distraught and close to a breakdown after a British paparazzo burst into her kitchen and started taking photographs.
+Elisabeth was reported to be distraught and close to a breakdown after a British paparazzi burst into her kitchen and started taking photographs.

 After the trial, Elisabeth and her six children were moved to an unnamed village in northern Austria, where they were living in a fortress-like house.
 All of the children require ongoing therapy.
 Factors that traumatised the "upstairs" children include learning that Fritzl had lied to them about their mother abandoning them, the abuse they had received from him during their childhood, and finding out that their siblings had been imprisoned in the cellar.
 The "downstairs" children receive therapy due to their deprivation from normal development, the lack of fresh air and sunshine while held captive, and the abuse that they and their mother had received from Fritzl when he came to the basement.

 All of the children might have genetic problems common to children born of incest.
 In March 2009, Elisabeth was said to be estranged from her mother, Rosemarie, who accepted Fritzl's story about Elisabeth joining a cult, and did not pursue the matter further.
 Elisabeth allows her three children who grew up in the Fritzl household to visit their grandmother regularly.
 Rosemarie lives alone in a small apartment.